octo-technology/OpenTezos/docs/ligo/examples.md

 #### ReceiveValue

-Symmetrically to the `SendValue` function defined for the indice contract, we here, define the `RequestValue` function, so that the two-way communication can be complete.
+Symmetrically to the `SendValue` function defined for the indice contract, we define the `RequestValue` function, so that the two-way communication can be complete.

-`request` function takes two parameters:
+The `request` function takes two parameters:
-- `param` of type `unit` which means it takes no parameter.
+- `param` of type `unit`, which means it takes no parameter.
 - `s` the initial value of the storage.

-This function return type is `advisorFullReturn` and returns:
+This function's return type is `advisorFullReturn` and returns:
-- a list of operation containing a transaction.
+- a list of operations containing a transaction,
 - the initial storage that is not modified.

 ```js